danilovmaximov/filter-numbers/README.md

 - If the amount is even, it returns even numbers

 # Usage
-Compile script from the project root using: _javac src/com/danilovmaximov/FilterNumbers.java_
+Compile script from the project root using: _javac src/com/danilovmaximov/Main.java_

-Start app from the "src" directory using: _java com.danilovmaximov.FilterNumbers_
+Start app from the "src" directory using: _java com.danilovmaximov.Main_

+Or just use IDE. :-)

 # Startup Parameters